 They have agreed to denuclearize fully, yes, Senator.

-Yes, it includes certainly includes it certainly includes the full.
+Yes, it certainly includes the following.

 I would love for you to come to a classified setting and tell all members what exactly transpired, because we don't know.